Frequently Asked Questions

 ACER is a world renown organisation which has extensive expertise in developing and using many high stakes tests such as the UMAT, HPAT, GAMSAT in many countries.

-Registrations for HPAT-Ireland will open in November 2022.
-Standard registrations will close at 5.15 pm GMT on 20 January 2023.
-Late registrations will be accepted until 5.15 pm GMT on 30 January 2023 upon payment of a late fee.
+Registrations for HPAT-Ireland open in November.
+Standard registrations will close in mid January.
+Late registrations will be accepted until late January upon payment of a late fee.

-Exceptional late registrations will be accepted until 5.15 pm GMT on 3 February 2023.
-An exceptional late registration will only be accepted from candidates who have submitted their application to the CAO by 5.00 pm GMT on 1 February 2023.
+Exceptional late registrations will be accepted until early February.
+An exceptional late registration will only be accepted from candidates who have submitted their application to the CAO by February.

-It will NOT be possible to register for HPAT - Ireland after registrations close at 5.15 pm GMT on 3 February 2022.
+It will NOT be possible to register for HPAT - Ireland after registrations close in early February.

-It will NOT be possible to register for HPAT - Ireland after registrations close at 5.15 pm GMT on 3 February 2023.
+It will NOT be possible to register for HPAT - Ireland after registrations close in early February.

 The graduate medicine entry route requires that you complete a degree first before applying for Medicine.
 This means studying hard for an additional 3 or 4 years (and paying the fees), to maintain high grades with no guarantee of getting into Medicine.
 So you will have exams for at least 7 years: three years of first degree and 4 years of condensed medical degree.
 Undergrad medicine, for eg at Monash, is far less stressful because in the first year they ease you in, and in final year you are working as an unpaid intern (so no exams).